 Once you have these measure values on your KPI charts, you should start to see everything forming, and you can see we have some formatting ahead of us now.

-Of course profit is the far left, and sales is the middle, but by the time you open this solution again, you will not understand what we are offering the end users.
-As a part of offering this solution to the end users, we need to make it sensible.
+Of course, profit is on the far left, and sales are in the middle, but when you open this solution again, you will not understand what we are offering the end users.
+To provide this solution to the end users, we need to make it sensible.

-Do your best to help people make quick decisions, let’s fill in the blanks with sensible labels!
+Please do your best to help people make quick decisions; let’s fill in the blanks with sensible labels!

-You can click on any of the three, to open the correct mark card.
+Click on any of the three to open the correct mark card.

-The next steps are rather self explanatory, fill in the rest of the labels, make the font be subtly bigger, or bold kpi chart will work for some people.
+The following steps are self-explanatory: filling in the rest of the labels, making the font subtly bigger, or a bold KPI chart will work for some people.

 Think SMART in these steps.
 Don’t spend 5 hours making a KPI chart look a certain way.
 Don’t spend 10 hours making tooltips look cool.
 Ask end users for feedback before wasting time.

-Open the ALL marks card, change the color to white.
+Open the ALL marks card and change the color to white.

 Cleaning up your KPI charts

-Cleaning up the KPI chart is all about “simple clicks” not “hard clicks.”
+Cleaning up the KPI chart is about “simple clicks,” not “hard clicks.”

 Hiding headers may hide a label, so let’s discuss.

-Hiding headers may help remove the axis, but it may remove the title of your axis too.
-Play with Tableau!
+Hiding headers may help remove the axis, but it may also release your axis’s title.

 I prefer labeling in the text pad editor, per marks card because it offers an endless amount of options.
 I enjoy formatting each marks card globally with the sheet formatting tools OR twiddle around with the mark level edits.
 Depends on what the end goals, which I enjoy designing on paper or whiteboard before I begin.
 Drawing pictures and steps is my method of visually seeing the algorithm.